kyma-project/kyma/docs/01-overview/main-areas/application-connectivity/ac-01-application-connector.md

 - Delivers events from the connected external solution to Eventing in the [Compass scenario](./README.md)
 - Manages secure access to external systems

-All the AC components scale independently, which allows to adjust it to fit the needs of the implementation built using Kyma.
+All the AC components scale independently, which allows you to adjust it to fit the needs of the implementation built using Kyma.

 ## Supported APIs